jingyushi/jingyushi.github.io/_news/meta.md

 related_posts: false
 ---

-I defend my PhD in the summer and join Meta Reality Lab as a Research Scientist, starting August 2025.
+I will defend my PhD in the summer and join Meta Reality Lab as a Research Scientist, starting August 2025.